Behavioral Health Services

 - Prescription medication

-Our team may use techniques like cognitive behavioral therapy or dialectical behavioral therapy to help you adjust your thoughts and your habits.
-We may also teach you tricks that you can use at home, school or work for mindfulness and emotional regulation.
+Our team may use techniques like cognitive behavioral therapy to help you adjust your thoughts and your habits.
+We may also teach you strategies that you can use at home, school or work for mindfulness and emotional regulation.

 In some cases, telehealth services may be included in your therapy regimen.
 Through our patient portal and other telemedicine programs, you can stay in touch with your behavioral health caregivers on a regular basis.
 With telehealth, you may be able to reduce the frequency of your in-office appointments.